Reeeeeeeesh/EXCEL_TO_LLM/README.md

 # Excel to LLM Converter

 This application converts Excel spreadsheets into structured data for Large Language Model (LLM) processing.
-It extracts data from Excel files and prepares it for analysis using Google's Gemini API.
+It extracts data from Excel files and prepares it for analysis using Google's Gemini 2.5 Pro Preview API.

 ## Features